Marian Cross - Site Favicon

 It also teaches that faith is not a private invention.
 It is received.
 A Catholic believes with the Church, not apart from her.

-The Apostles’ Creed in the Rosary
+The Apostles’ Creed Prayer in the Rosary

 The opening prayers of the Rosary prepare the soul for contemplation.
 The Sign of the Cross marks the believer with Christ.
 The Apostles’ Creed declares the faith of the Church.
 The Our Father turns the heart to the Father.
 The Hail Mary honors the woman through whom the Word was made flesh.
 The Glory Be lifts the mind to the Trinity.